-Fourth through sixth grade students receive 30 minutes of classroom music instruction weekly, with a credentialed music teacher.
-There are also opportunities for 5th and 6th grade students to participate in band for those students showing interest and commitment.
-In addition, the "Move Over Mozart" piano program is offered after school.
+Kindergarten through sixth grade students receive classroom music instruction weekly with a credentialed music teacher.
+There are opportunities for 5th and 6th grade students to participate in band.
+The "Move Over Mozart" piano program is offered after school.

 Academic Intervention Programs